 Take action to secure your organization’s data

 Organizations are evolving how they store, access and utilize the data that is the foundation of business operations.
 The hybrid cloud offers unparalleled flexibility and scalability, but it comes with the responsibility of securing sensitive data from cyberattacks, ransomware, malware, human error or accidental loss.
 A robust cybersecurity strategy that emphasizes gaining visibility and control over data, monitoring data access and activity and leveraging AI and automation technologies is essential to defend against security risks evolving from a hybrid cloud environment.
-By implementing these recommendations and staying vigilant against emerging threats, organizations can safeguard their valuable data and uphold their commitment to data security and posture management in an increasingly interconnected world.
+By implementing these recommendations and staying vigilant against emerging threats, organizations can safeguard their valuable data and uphold their commitment to data security in an increasingly cloud-driven world.

 To learn more about these three recommendations in depth, join our webinar on August 30 at 11 a.m. where EMA analyst, Chris Steffen, and IBM Security expert, Eric Maass, will discuss how to best protect data across the hybrid cloud.